salte-common/terraflow/CONTRIBUTING.md

 ## Release Process

 Releases are managed by maintainers.
-The process:

-1. Version bump in package.json
-2. Update CHANGELOG.md
-3. Create git tag (v*.*.*)
+See [Releasing Guide](./docs/releasing.md) for complete documentation.

+Quick summary:
+1. Update version in `package.json` (must follow semver format)
+2. Commit and push to `main` branch
-4. GitHub Actions automatically publishes to NPM
+3. GitHub Actions automatically:
+   - Creates git tag matching the version
+   - Publishes to NPM with appropriate dist-tag
+   - Creates GitHub release with changelog

+For detailed instructions on publishing alpha, beta, rc, and production releases, see [docs/releasing.md](./docs/releasing.md).

 ## Questions?